 Creates an attribute set.
 The attribute sets created by using this button are saved in the browser.
 Therefore, these attribute sets are available only to the user's browser.

 Removes the selected attribute set from the widget.
 The administrator-configured attribute sets cannot be removed using this button.

-Creates a new group in the right panel.
+Creates a group in the right panel.
 A group contains event attribute fields.
 An attribute set is made up of one or more groups.
 The group is saved permanently by clicking the Save button.

 Remove Selected Group, Layer, or Attribute